marpple/rune/docs/tutorial/abstract-view.md

 }
 ```

-If you don't use `ColorCheckboxView`, you can write the code like this:
+If you choose not to use `ColorCheckboxView`, you could alternatively write:

 ```typescript
 export class ColorView extends View<Color> {